-Now that we have defined what it is we need to build, we can start building it.
-It’s critical to keep in mind the requirements identified in the definition phase, and ensure our build is meeting them.
+Now that we have defined what we need to build, we can start building it.
+But don’t forget to keep in mind the requirements we identified in the definition phase as this will ensure we build something that fits our needs.

-- We draft our learning and program outcomes.
-These will allow us to test the impact of course once it has been delivered, and provide the all-important return on investment information that our stakeholders will be looking for.
+- Draft the learning and program outcomes.
+These will allow us to test the impact of the course once it has been delivered and provide the all-important return on investment information for our stakeholders.

-- We break down our content into the ‘need to know’ vs the ‘nice to know’, and work with our subject matter expert(s), to ensure the right learning content is being communicated to our learners.
+- Break down the content into ‘need to know’ vs ‘nice to know’ and work with our subject matter experts to ensure the right learning content is being communicated to our learners.

-- The visual design concept is drafted, based on the clients branding guidelines or style guide, and offered for consideration and sign off.
+- Draft the visual design concept, based on the client’s branding guidelines or style guide and seek approval and sign off.

-- We determine how to present the content interaction, presentation, demonstration, simulation, illustration, audio, video, case studies, stories and scenarios.
+- Determine how to present the content including any interactivity, presentations, demonstrations, simulations, illustrations, audio, video, case studies, stories, and scenarios.

-- We determine what assessment is required, ensuring that any assessment we have, links back to our learning objectives and not just being thrown in as ‘filler’ (Another way to make your course memorable for all the wrong reasons!)
+- Determine what assessment is required, ensuring that any assessment links back to the learning objectives and isn’t being thrown in unnecessarily (Another way to make your course memorable for all the wrong reasons!).

-- We may storyboard the course to allow us to discuss what will occur on each slide with our stakeholders, and we may even prototype some interactions to show the product’s functionality to our stakeholder or client.
+- You could storyboard the course to allow discussion on what will occur on each slide with stakeholders.
+You could also prototype some interactions to show the product’s functionality to stakeholders or clients.

-- There are multiple reviews with the client and stakeholders to ensure we are meeting the definition requirements, and to tweak, enhance, support or compliment the content.
-All the time.
+- Undertake multiple reviews with stakeholders/clients to ensure we are meeting requirements.
+Make any necessary tweaks/enhancements to support or compliment the content.

-- We test it in its delivery environment (intranet, website, LMS) to ensure it is recording the information we need it to.
+- Test it in its delivery environment (intranet, website, LMS) to ensure it is recording the information we need it to.

-- Finally, we get real life users in to test it and provide feedback on any areas that might be causing issues: spelling, functionality, instructions, navigation.
+- Finally, get real-life users to test and provide feedback on any areas that might be causing issues: spelling, functionality, instructions, and navigation.

 Phew!
-If we have defined the building eLearning project well though, then development will be effective with minimal wasted resources.
+Now that’s done, we should have a well-defined eLearning project making the development smooth and effective with minimal wasted resources.

 Step 3: Deliver

-We integrate the eLearning product into the organisation’s eLearning environment e.g. upload to the LMS or website.
+Integrate the eLearning product into the organisation’s eLearning environment.
+For example upload it to the LMS or website.
 If the organisation has invested in a new learning platform, such as Birch then this part of the process is quite easy.
-For older LMS’s that are struggling with providing a modern learner experience we suggest testing your content in the SCORM cloud, the industry standards for testing content.
+For older LMSs we suggest testing your content in the SCORM cloud, the industry standard for testing content.
 If it works there, you know any issues are with your LMS and not your content.
-Do a final check that it is reporting or launching as it is meant to and then release it for use.
+Do a final check by reporting or launching it and then release it for use.

 Step 4: Evaluate

-How do you determine if building eLearning was successful?
+How do you determine if the eLearning build was successful?

-Many eLearning projects whether stated or not, have the same unfortunate criteria for success: Was it completed on time?
+Many eLearning projects, whether stated or not, have the same unfortunate criteria for success: Was it completed on time?
 Was it within the budget?
-Did it cover all of the content?
+Did it cover all the content?
 Did it open with a list of learning objectives and conclude with a test?
 Did it roll out smoothly?
-Were there few learner complaints?
+Were there minimal learner complaints?

 You can measure these things, but they don’t really tell you if the program was a success.
 All they tell you is how the deployment of the module went.

-The ultimate test as to whether an eLearning project is a success is:
+The ultimate question to ask to determine whether an eLearning project is a success is:

 Did it address the gap between what is happening now and what should be happening?

-As a developer you want the answer to that question to be ‘Yes’.
-Therefore it is extremely important to have some sort of evaluation tool available to gather that information.
-You can use a model such as Kirkpatrick’s training evaluation model, happy sheets, pre and post testing, retrospective surveys and even bottom line impact analysis i.e. if the point of the course was to sell more product, is the client in fact selling more product.
+As a developer you want the answer to that question to be ‘yes’.
+Therefore, it is extremely important to have some sort of evaluation tool available to gather that information.
+You can use a model such as Kirkpatrick’s training evaluation model, pre and post testing, retrospective surveys, and even bottom line impact analysis i.e. if the point of the course was to sell more products, is the client in fact selling more products?